CosmeValera/ReactProjects/containers/kubernetes/kubernetes-crash-course-1-hour-nana/README.md

 ```
 Here we used both `mongo-secret` and `mongo-config`.

-The advantage of doing it like this is that if we want to change any environment variable we don't have to change anything in our deployments
+The advantage of doing it like this is that if we want to change any environment variable we don't have to modify anything in our deployments.

-**3. Make Webapp Service external**
+**3. Make Webapp Service external:**
 ```yaml
 ---
 apiVersion: v1